Nashville, Tennessee: Climate

 Nashville International Airport in Donelson has a humid subtropical climate (Köppen Cfa, Trewartha Cf), with hot, humid summers and generally cool winters typical of the Upper South.

 Snowfall occurs during the winter months, but it is usually not heavy.
 Average annual snowfall is about 4.7 in, falling mostly in January and February and occasionally in March, November and December.
 The largest snow event since 2003 was on January 22, 2016, when Nashville received 8 in of snow in a single storm; the largest overall was 17 in, received on March 17, 1892, during the St. Patrick's Day Snowstorm.

 Rainfall is typically greater in solar spring (Feb-Apr) and summer (May-Jul), while the solar autumn months (Aug-Oct) are the driest on average.
 Spring and fall are prone to severe thunderstorms, which may bring tornadoes, large hail, flash floods and damaging wind, with recent major events on April 16, 1998; April 7, 2006; February 5, 2008; April 10, 2009; May 1–2, 2010; and March 3, 2020.
 Relative humidity in Nashville averages 83% in the mornings and 60% in the afternoons, which is considered moderate for the Southeastern United States.
 In recent decades, due to urban development, Nashville has developed an urban heat island; especially on cool, clear nights, temperatures are up to 10 F-change warmer in the heart of the city than in rural outlying areas.
 The Nashville region lies within USDA Plant Hardiness Zone 7b.
 From 1970 to 2020 the average summer temperature has risen 2.8 degrees F (1.5 C).

 Nashville's long springs and autumns combined with a diverse array of trees and grasses can often make it uncomfortable for allergy sufferers.
-In 2008, Nashville was ranked as the 26th-worst spring allergy city in the U.S. by the Asthma and Allergy Foundation of America.

 The coldest temperature ever officially recorded in Nashville was -17 °F on January 21, 1985, and the hottest was 109 °F on June 29, 2012.
 Nashville allegedly had a low of -18 °F on January 26, 1832, but this was decades before record-keeping began and isn't counted as the official record low.